philhawksworth/hawksworx.com/src/_posts/2014-07-22-adding-a-static-comments-system-to-my-jekyll-build.markdown

 <h2>Try it out</h2>
 <p>
-  Poole is available to try now.
+  <a href="http://poooleapp.com">Poole is available to try now</a>.
 We've made it super easy to liberate your data and walk away if it's not for you, but hopefully it will be a useful tool for all kinds of use cases.
 </p>
 <p>
-  I've keen to hear thoughts on the usefulness or otherwise of this tool, and also to receive feature requests in the comments below.
+  I've keen to hear thoughts on the usefulness or otherwise of this tool, and also to receive feature requests in the comments below or on our <a href="https://trello.com/b/lyQEqQMq/poole">roadmap board on Trello</a>.
 </p>